Meet Our Physicists

 Gordon Baym

-Baym’s interests in physics range from quantum statistical mechanics to matter at low temperatures and under extreme conditions.
-A pioneer in the study of pulsars and neutron stars, he has been a driver in laboratory studies of density matter via ultrarelativistic heavy ion collisions.
-His ongoing interests include quark matter, primordial neutrinos and the intersection of low temperature and high energy physics.
+His interests in physics are wide ranging, from matter at low temperatures and under extreme conditions of pressure and energy, to ultracold atomic physics, astrophysics, nuclear physics, and the history of physics.
+He is a pioneer in the study of pulsars and neutron stars, and a driver of laboratory studies of ultradense matter via ultrarelativistic collisions of heavy nuclei.
+His current interests include neutron stars, and neutrinos from the big bang.

 Positions Held